edoardopieropan/ros_homework1/README.md

 ### Try it

-You can run the launch file by typing: <br >
+Go in your catkin_ws folder, you can run the launch file by typing: <br >
-Note: homework1 is the package's name

 ```
 roslaunch homework1 launch_file.launch
 ```
+Note: homework1 is the package's name <br >

-You can choose to see between the following options: <br >
+You can choose a letter and then press the ENTER key to set what you want to see in output <br >
+The avaiable options are the following: <br >
 **a** -> displays Name, Age, Course <br >
 **n** -> displays only Name <br >
 **e** -> displays only Age <br >